bxparks/AceSegment/README.md

 ```
 (Sometimes, the decimal point `dp` is labeled as an `h`).

-The `style` is a constant given by the constants in the `StyledDigit` class:
+The `style` is a constant given by the constants in the `StyledPattern` class:
 ```
 static const StyleType kStyleNormal = 0;
 static const StyleType kStyleBlinkSlow = 1;